sainadth/IslanderHack-tamucc/README.md

 2. **Click the SOS Button**: Press and hold the button
 3. **Speak your emergency**: Say something like "I need help, there's a fire"
 4. **Release the button**: After 10 seconds, it will automatically process
-5. **Call Initiated**: BLAND AI will make an interactive call to the emergency number
+5. **Call Initiated**: AI calling VOIPwill make an interactive call to the emergency number

 ## Complete Pipeline Flow